Skip Navigation Links weather.gov

 Day 2

-...THERE IS A MARGINAL RISK FOR EXCESSIVE RAINFALL ACROSS PORTIONS
+...THERE IS A MODERATE RISK OF EXCESSIVE RAINFALL FROM CENTRAL AND

 ...Previous Discussion...